 While most of our blogs on the Travelers Conference have been directed at nurses who are planning to attend, we thought we’d use this one to communicate some information to the companies that will be out to impress the nurses.
 How can your company make the cut?
 Check out our list and let us know your thoughts.

-Aside from years of attendance ourselves, TRS Healthcare recently polled over 600 past TravCon attendees to find out what impressed them and what they found to be a major turn off.
+Aside from years of attendance ourselves, last year, TRS Healthcare polled over 600 past TravCon attendees to find out what impressed them and what they found to be a major turn off.

 Your company will be nestled among a sea of other companies, all seeking to draw a potential traveler’s attention away from you.
 What about you will draw them in?
 What makes you different than your competitors, people who do exactly what you do every single day?
 Food for thought.